-- Investment-grade bond funds saw inflows of $294 million, and junk bond funds posted positive flows of $996 million (from Lipper).
+- Investment-grade bond funds saw outflows of $364 million, and junk bond funds posted negative flows of $1.155 billion (from Lipper).

 All good while markets hold up but take note that the loosest financial conditions in history have supported a record $1.4 trillion of corporate debt issuance.
 While easy credit availability has supported economic activity, funding new investment whilst keeping vulnerable companies afloat.
 THe combination of urban shifts through virus and riots fears has fueled a booming MBS market and record low mortgage rates pushing strong housing markets into Bubble risk territory.

 Unprecedented cash payments by the U.S. government to households, changing consumer preferences and lowest mortgage rates in history have fueled a pandemic boom in housing, the fastest pace of increase on record in data from 1988 and prices surpassing the peak from the last property boom in 2005.
 The S&P CoreLogic Case-Shiller U.S. National Home Price Index rose 14.6% in the 12 months through April, according to the latest available numbers, marking the fastest pace of increase on record in data from 1988.

 - Freddie Mac 30-year fixed mortgage rates fell three bps to a five-month low 2.77% (down 11bps y-o-y).